Farhanbuilds88/numpy-journey/README.md

 Day 5 ██████████ 100%
 Day 6 ██████████ 100%
 Day 7 ██████████ 100%
+Day 8 ██████████ 100%

 ---

 ## 📌 Conclusion

-By completing these 7 days, I have built a strong foundation in:
+By completing these 8 days, I have built a strong foundation in:

 ✔️ Array creation & properties
 ✔️ Mathematical operations